kpassapk/blog/content/posts/happyapi-temporal.md

 powerful: a long-running workflow (function) can be started by one process and then picked up by another, perhaps on a different machine.

-The rule is that a worflow with a given ID is only runs once at a time.
+The rule is that a workflow with a given ID is only runs once at a time.
 If that workflow is stopped - in our example, it stops while waiting for an auth code - it can be restarted by [sending a signal to it][signal-with-start].